String trimmer

-A string trimmer, also known by the portmanteau strimmer and the trademarks Weedwacker, Weed Eater and Whipper Snipper, (Note: whipper snipper (in Australia and Canada) or strimmer (in the UK and Ireland)) is a garden power tool for cutting grass, small weeds, and groundcover.
-It uses a whirling monofilament line instead of a blade, which protrudes from a rotating spindle at the end of a long shaft topped by a gasoline engine or electric motor.
+A string trimmer, also known as a line trimmer and by the trademarks Strimmer, Weedwacker, Weed Eater and Whipper Snipper, is a garden power tool for cutting grass, small weeds, and groundcover.
+Instead of a blade, it uses a whirling monofilament line which protrudes from a rotating spindle at the end of a long shaft topped by a gasoline engine or electric motor.

 String trimmers are commonly used for cutting low foliage near obstacles or on steep or irregular terrain.
-Most professional-grade line trimmers can accept attachment blades to be used as brush cutters for denser vegetation.
+Most professional-grade line trimmers take brush cutter attachments for denser vegetation.

 History

 The string trimmer was invented in the early 1970s by George Ballas of Houston, Texas, who conceived the idea while watching the revolving action of the cleaning brushes in an automatic car wash.
-His first trimmer was made by attaching pieces of heavy duty fishing line to a tin can bolted to an edger.
+His first trimmer was made by attaching pieces of heavy-duty fishing line to a tin can bolted to an edger.
 Ballas developed this into what he called the "Weed Eater", since it chewed up the grass and weeds around trees.

-The word "strimmer" is correctly a trade name for a particular make of string trimmer, but it is often used as a generic for any string trimmer.
-From it has been backformed the colloquial verb "to strim".

-Terminology by country

-The terminology used to refer to string trimmers varies by country and sometimes state:
+Originally produced by Houston-based Weed Eaters, Inc., who registered the trademark in 1972, the business changed hands several times and is now owned by Husqvarna.